stanbar/gbaranski.com/content/posts/password-managers.md

 # Git repository

-We need Git repository to store passwords, I store them in Github private repository, although it could be even self-hosted.
-Keep in mind that password database don't need to be super secure, of course it will be better if it will be, but the password database encrypted with password you'll use in GnuPG.
+Git repository is required to store passwords, however gopass also [supports](https://github.com/gopasspw/gopass/blob/master/docs/setup.md#storing-and-syncing-your-password-store-with-google-drive--dropbox--syncthing--etc) other ways to store passwords, but Git Repo seems best option for me, I store them in Github private repository, although it could be even self-hosted.

+Keep in mind that password database is not the top secret, of course it will be better if it will be private, but the password database by itself will be encrypted with password.

 Create Github repository using [Github CLI](https://github.com/cli/cli/)
 ```bash